albincorreya/musicbrainz_queries/README.md

 [mb_redir.py](https://github.com/albincorreya/musicbrainz_queries/blob/master/mb_redir.py) - A set of functions to check if an redirect uid exists for a respective entity uid.

 [mb_recgroup](https://github.com/albincorreya/musicbrainz_queries/blob/master/mb_recgroup.py) - A set of functions to generate unique identifiers (uid) for recordings with similar title and links using string matching algorithms.
 We call this new entity as recording group.
+Find more details about recording group entity [here](https://github.com/albincorreya/musicbrainz_queries/wiki).

 [my_utils.py](https://github.com/albincorreya/musicbrainz_queries/blob/master/my_utils.py) - A set of utility functions to process lists, tuples and csv files.